rumblesan/improviz-vim/README.md

 ## Functionality

-Defines some functions you can map to commands or keybinds in your .vimrc:
+### Commands

+* `:ImprovizSend`: Sends the content of the current buffer to a running improviz instance.
+* `:ImprovizToggleText`: Turns the improviz text display on or off.
+* `:ImprovizNudgeBeat amount`: Changes the improviz Nudge value by amount.

+### Functions

+All the commands are also available as functions.

-* ImprovizSend: Sends the content of the current buffer to a running improviz instance.
+* `ImprovizSend()`: Sends the content of the current buffer to a running improviz instance.
-* ImprovizToggleText: Turns the improviz text display on or off.
+* `ImprovizToggleText()`: Turns the improviz text display on or off.
-* ImprovizNudgeBeat: Changes the improviz Nudge value by the value in an argument.
+* `ImprovizNudgeBeat(amount)`: Changes the improviz Nudge value by amount.

 ## Licence